 In August 2020, the Almond Alliance was awarded a USDA grant under the Technical Assistance for Specialty Crops program (TASC) to address phytosanitary, commercial, and other technical and administrative barriers to the importation of California almond hulls into Asian feed markets.

-Working with USDA/APHIS, the Foreign Agricultural Service, the Almond Board and consultant Presidio Trade Group, we’ve made significant progress toward its primary goals:
+Working with USDA/APHIS, the Foreign Agricultural Service, the Almond Board, and consultant Presidio Trade Group, made significant progress toward its primary goals: